-Contact Lindsay Campbell
+Contact Lindsay K. Campbell

 The Forest Service Northern Research Station and the New York City Department of Parks and Recreation have jointly created the New York City Urban Field Station.
 The Urban Field Station develops and applies adaptive management, technology transfer, and science to improve human well-being and the environment in urban metropolitan areas.
 I am involved in all aspects of the development and implementation of the field station.

 I am developing a number of applied projects at the interface of research and practice for the New York City Urban Field Station with the New York City Department of Parks and Recreation and other local partners - on issues ranging from the MillionTreesNYC campaign, to young street tree mortality, to ecological literacy, to green jobs, to the FreshKills landfill to park conversion project.
 I help conceive of and implement our Science of the Living City program - including our fellowships, seminars, and our new artist in residence program.

 - The NYC Urban Field Station is both a physical place to conduct research and a network of relationships among a growing number of scientists, practitioners, university cooperators and facilities focused on urban ecology.
 It is located at Fort Totten in Bayside Queens, NY.
 Since its founding, the Urban Field Station has engaged over 30 non-profit, academic, and government partners creating innovative research in action programs to support urban ecosystem management.